 - The estimated number of students who will take the course

-- Estimated cost projections and priorities of the project at a high level
+- The estimated cost projections and priorities of the project are feasible and comprehensive

 If you have any questions about the criteria, please email an Open Scholarship Services specialist.